How Long Are Hard Hats Good For UK Citizens?

 Hard Hat Color Options

-Initially, in the early 19th century, there was a single color for all hard hats, and this was black.
+In the early 19th century, black was the only color for hard hats.
 However, the options have increased, and although there are variances within specific industries, each color has a generally accepted meaning.

 White

-These are easy to spot in a mixture of other colors and are typically worn by anyone in a supervisory position like managers, architects, engineers, and even forepersons.
+These are easy to spot in a mixture of other colors and are typically worn by anyone in a supervisory position, such as managers, architects, engineers, and even forepersons.

 Red